Turkmen manat: Coins

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 During the monetary reform of 2009, new coins of 1, 2, 5, 10, 20, and 50 tenge were issued with bimetallic 1 and 2 manats following in 2010.
-The 1, 2, and 5 tenge are nickel-plated steel while the 10, 20, and 50 tenge are struck in brass.
-Instead of depicting the current head of state the coins feature a map of Turkmenistan with the Independence Tower superimposed in front of it.
+The 1, 2, and 5 tenge coins are nickel-plated steel while the 10, 20, and 50 tenge coins are struck in brass.
+Instead of depicting the current head of state, the coins feature a map of Turkmenistan with the Independence Tower superimposed in front of it.
 All circulating coins of Turkmenistan are struck by the Royal Mint.